Skip to Content

 Pin these Cinnamon Walnut Crescent Cookies

-Would you like a reminder of this nut crescent cookies recipe?
+Would you like a reminder of this nut crescent cookie recipe?
 Just pin this photo to one of your holiday cooking boards on Pinterest so that you can easily find it later.Walnut filled crescent cookies are perfect for the holidays

 Admin note: This post first appeared on the blog in October of 2013.
-I have updated the post with all new photos, a printable recipe card and a video for you to enjoy.
+I have updated the post with all new photos, a printable recipe card, and a video for you to enjoy.

 Yield: 36